carpentries-incubator/ml4bio-workshop/guide/Motivation.md

 ### A gentle introduction to machine learning

-`Tony: We can switch to one sentence per line.
-This makes it easier to visualize the diff in git.` Imagine you are sitting in a botany class and your professor is teaching plant taxonomy.
+Imagine you are sitting in a botany class and your professor is teaching plant taxonomy.
 She just described how to visually distinguish between the various families under <i>Sapindales</i> through a three-step procedure that includes examining the arrangement of leaves, counting the number of sepals and checking whether fruits open at maturity.